 If you are a prospective customer, we process the following:

-• Any further personal data that you chose to provide in your initial enquiry;
+- Any further personal data that you choose to provide in your initial enquiry;

-If you are a personal or sole trader customer, we also process the following:
+If you are a personal or sole trader customer, we may process the following:

-• Name, home address and date of birth of any family members, advocates or other beneficiaries and connected parties (only if you have involved them with your finances, such as for probate);
+- Name, home address and date of birth of any family members, advocates or other beneficiaries and connected parties;

 If you are a business customer, we also process the following:

-• Name, address, job title, email address and telephone number(s) of all employees who engage directly with Don’t Fret About Debt.
+- Name, business address, job title, email address and telephone number(s) of all employees who may engage directly with us;